MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-guide-content.md

 To address the many challenges listed in [Key challenges](#key-challenges), you can inject a reverse proxy gateway to decouple the intelligent application from Azure OpenAI.
 This [gateway offloading](../../patterns/gateway-offloading.yml) lets you shift responsibility, complexity, and observability away from clients and gives you an opportunity to augment Azure OpenAI by providing other capabilities that aren't built-in.
 Some examples are:

 - Potential to implement [federated authentication](../../patterns/federated-identity.yml).

 - Ability to control pressure on models through [rate limiting](../../patterns/rate-limiting-pattern.yml).

 - Cross-cutting and cross-model monitoring.

 - Ability to introduce [gateway aggregation](../../patterns/gateway-aggregation.yml) and advanced [routing](../../patterns/gateway-routing.yml) to multiple services, such as routing low priority messages to a queue for [queue-based load leveling](../../patterns/queue-based-load-leveling.yml) or to compute to perform tasks.

 - Load balancing that uses [health endpoint monitoring](../../patterns/health-endpoint-monitoring.yml) to route only to health endpoints by [circuit breaking](../../patterns/circuit-breaker.yml) on unavailable or overloaded model deployments.

 Some specific scenarios have more guidance available that directly addresses an API gateway and Azure OpenAI instances.
-For more information, see [Load balancing or failover between multiple backend instances](./azure-openai-gateway-multi-backend.yml).
+Those scenarios are listed in the [Next steps](#next-steps) section.

 ## Considerations

-These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that can be used to improve the quality of a workload.
-For more information, see [Microsoft Azure Well-Architected Framework](/azure/well-architected/).

 When you introduce a new component into your architecture, you need to evaluate the newly introduced tradeoffs.
 When you inject an API gateway between your clients and the Azure OpenAI data plane to address any of [key challenges](#key-challenges), you introduce new considerations into your architecture.
 Carefully evaluate if the workload impact across these architectural considerations justifies the added value or utility of the gateway.